Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/materials/displacement.rst

 .. note::

-   Implementation not finished yet, marked as an :doc:`experimental feature </render/cycles/features>`.
+   Implementation not finished yet, marked as an ref:`Experimental Feature Set <cycles-experimental-features>`

 When using *True Displacement* or *Displacement + Bump* and enabling *Use Subdivision*